Sign the petition and join us in calling on the government to:

 Many big corporations pay little or no tax in Australia, and receive cash handouts from the government, despite making gob-smacking profits year on year.

-A nurse pays more tax than most of the biggest energy companies in Australia, most of whom paid zero company tax in 2020-2021, despite making billions in income
+A nurse pays more than many large domestic and multinational corporations in Australia, a third of whom paid zero tax in 2022-23, despite making billions in income.

 As a result, wealth inequality has reached extreme levels.
 In the past decade, the richest 1% of Australians have accumulated 10 times more wealth than the bottom 50%.
 That’s more than $2,500 per second for 10 years straight.